-Endnotes may be used for comments and additional information only.
-In general, if something is worth saying, it is worth saying in the text itself.
+In general, we discourage the use of extensive notes - if something is worth saying, it is worth saying in the text itself.
 A note will divert the reader's attention away from your argument.
-If you think a note is necessary, make it as brief and to the point as possible.
-Use Microsoft Word's note-making facility and ensure that your notes are endnotes, not footnotes.
-Place note calls outside the punctuation, i.e. after the comma or the full stop.
-The note call must be in superscripted Arabic ().
+If a note is necessary, please use Word's note-making facility, and ensure that these are endnotes, not footnotes.
+Place note calls outside the punctuation, after the comma, full stop, colon etc. The note call must be in superscripted Arabic $(,^1,^2,^3)$.